OpenBfS/UncertRadio/docs/doc_files/misc/obtaining_calc_details.rst

 data or options were changed during this step having the consequence that the original assumptions underlying the MC simulation are no longer valid, this MC window will be closed.
-This is also done when again calculations in the TAB “Values, uncertainties” or calculations initiated by the change from TAB “Values, uncertainties” to the TAB “Uncertainty budget” are invoked.
+This is also done when again calculations in the :ref:`tab “values, uncertainties”` or calculations initiated by the change from :ref:`tab “values, uncertainties”` to the TAB :ref:`tab “uncertainty budget”` are invoked.